rdf-elixir/website/content/rdf-ex/rdf-star.md

 ## Annotation API

-Although quoted triples can appear on both the subject and/or object position, the by far most and in many cases only use is on the subject position.
+Although quoted triples can appear on both the subject and/or object position, they are used on the subject position most of the time.
 We call RDF-star statements like these, i.e. where the subject is a quoted triple, _annotations_.

 ::: warning